jshea2/6ButtonRemote_ESP32-OSC/README.md

 #

 This project was designed for USC School of Dramatic Arts production, [Ghosts of USC: A Historical Immersive Haunt](https://dramaticarts.usc.edu/ghosts-of-usc-a-historical-immersive-haunt/).
-There were 5 of these units for each room to trigger 6 cues.
+There were 5 of these units for each room to trigger 6 cues each.
 Stage Management discretly used the remotes to trigger QLab.
 This system triggered sound and lighting cues.